michaelgranado/hpl-rpi/README.md

         sh setup/make_generic
         mv setup/Make.UNKNOWN ./Make.rpi
       ```
-4. Now you have to create your own make file, use mine as a reference.
+4. Now you have to create your own make file.
+Try to fill it out, and use mine as a reference if you are stuck.
 Once ready you should be able to compile hpl with:

       ```make arch=rpi```